 Please note: Due to feedback from the field, the CAC is closing the current grant opportunity for JUMP StArts (Cycle B) to clarify applicant eligibility, requirements, and review criteria.
 A newly revised release of the funding opportunity and guidelines will reopen on Friday, May 27.
 Application submission deadlines will be extended accordingly, from June 16 to June 23. -California Arts Council

-The JUMP StArts program supports arts and culture education, apprenticeship and or mentorship via artists-in-residence programs for at-promise youth and young people through the age of 24.
-Activities may take place during or outside of traditional school hours in state- or county-operated correctional facilities; public settings; online; and in arts and culture venues, community centers, school sites, youth centers, and intergenerational settings.
+The JUMP StArts program supports arts and culture education, apprenticeship and/or mentorship via artists-in-residence programs for system-engaged, system-impacted, and/or at-promise youth and young people through the age of 24.
+Activities may take place during or outside of traditional school hours at state- or county-operated correctional facilities; public settings; online; and at arts and culture venues, community centers, school sites, youth centers, and intergenerational settings.

-Projects should prioritize system-engaged youth or youth who are especially vulnerable to being engaged in or by the justice system, and the project should be tailored specifically to respond to their needs.
+Projects should prioritize system-engaged, system-impacted, and/or at-promise youth or youth who are especially vulnerable to be impacted by or engaged in the justice system, and the project should be tailored specifically to respond to their needs.

-The JUMP StArts program has two project grant strands in which organizations may apply for and receive funding simultaneously:
+The JUMP StArts program has two project grant strands.
+Organizations may apply for and receive funding for projects in one strand:

 - JUMP StArts – State Facilities

 - JUMP StArts – Community Spaces and/or County Facilities

 Planning grants are also available to support arts organizations in the process of developing an arts project for system-engaged youth.

 - $2,500 for a planning grant